karlseguin/http.zig/readme.md

 var server = try httpz.Server(void).init(allocator, .{.port = 5882}, {});

-// the middleware method takes the struct name and its configuration const cors = server.middleware(middlewares.Cors, .{
+// the middleware method takes the struct name and its configuration const cors = try server.middleware(httpz.middleware.Cors, .{
   .origin = "https://www.openmymind.net/",
 });

-// applies these middlewares to any following route definitions router.middlewares = &.{cors};
+// apply this middleware to all routes (unless the route
+// explicitly opts out)
+var router = server.router(.{.middlewares = .{cors}});

-// and/or on a specific route (also available on a route group) router.get("/v1/users", .{.middlewares = &.{cors}});
+// or we could add middleware on a route-per-route bassis router.get("/v1/users", .{.middlewares = &.{cors}});

+// by default, middlewares on a route are appended to the global middlewares
+// we can replace them instead by specifying a middleware_strategy router.get("/v1/metrics", .{.middlewares = &.{cors}, .middleware_strategy = .replace});
 ```

 ## Cors